kyma-project/api-gateway/docs/user/custom-resources/apirule/04-00-apirule-custom-resource.md

 ## Specification

-This table lists all the possible parameters of the given resource together with their descriptions:
+This table lists all the possible parameters of APIRule CRD together with their descriptions:

 **Spec:**